zacharyy/CS480Young/README.md

 ## PA1: Spinning Cube
 This is a cube that rotates in place on the screen.
 To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA2: Interaction
+Can use 1, 2 ,LMB, and RMB to control Cube.